My style changes in linocut

 Still, at first I didn’t really know where I wanted to go stylistically in lino printing.
 And I’m honest – if I hadn’t found a style so “early” that I felt comfortable with, that was also suitable for lino printing and that I could reinvent again and again – maybe I would have lost interest.

 But see for yourself how I approached piece by piece my current colorful works.
-I was inspired mainly by works of great tattoo artists like Imme Böhme, Susanne König (Suflanda) or Amanda Toy.
+I was inspired mainly by works of great tattoo artists like Imme Böhme, Agata Zlotko, Amanda Toy (to name just a few).

 The comparison